 The paperboard product

 Since the mid-19th century the primary source of cellulose fibre has been wood.
 The fibre is separated by either chemical or mechanical means from naturally occurring species.
-In the case of Iggesund these species are mainly spruce, pine and birch from managed forests in Scandinavia and elsewhere in Europe.
+In the case of Iggesund these species are spruce, pine and birch from managed forests in Scandinavia and elsewhere in Europe.
 Such forests are maintained and expanded by the industries that rely on good access to timber.
 As a result of these efforts the stock of growing trees is increasing every year.
 In many areas growth now exceeds the amount of timber that is harvested.

 This careful forest management ensures that even in the future the forests will form part of the sustainable cycle of nature and be a permanent source of raw materials.

-Cellulose and the laws of nature
+Cellulose and the Laws of Nature

 Click to enlarge.